mukthabejjaram12-lang/Project/README.md

 | **Switch**                  | Used for system/menu operations                    |
 | **USB-to-UART Converter**   | Used for fingerprint module communication/testing  |

-These hardware requirements are specified in the project document.

 ---

 ## ⚙️ Working Principle